devrockstech/setup_local_cluster/README.md

 name: <cluster-name>
 networking:
   # WARNING: It is _strongly_ recommended that you keep this the default
   # (127.0.0.1) for security reasons.
-However it is possible to change this.
+However, it is possible to change this.
   apiServerAddress: "<PUBLIC-IP5"
   # By default the API server >istens on a random open port.
   # You may choose a specific port but probably don't need to in most cases.